The transaction layer of CockroachDB's architecture implements support for ACID transactions by coordinating concurrent operations.

 Write intents for all of a transaction’s writes, which represent a provisional, uncommitted state.
 These are essentially the same as standard multi-version concurrency control (MVCC) values but also contain a pointer to the transaction record stored on the cluster.

-As write intents are created, CockroachDB checks for newer committed values––if they exist, the transaction is restarted––and existing write intents for the same keys––which is resolved as a transaction conflict.
+As write intents are created, CockroachDB checks for newer committed values.
+If newer committed values exist, the transaction may be restarted.
+If existing write intents for the same keys exist, it is resolved as a transaction conflict.

 If transactions fail for other reasons, such as failing to pass a SQL constraint, the transaction is aborted.